 Create & Manage

 The next tab you can access from the main Ad Manager menu is Create & Manage.
-From here, you’ll find all of your ad-related needs and features: The Ads Manager for running campaigns and analyzing data.
+From here you can find the main Ads Manager page, as well as the Power Editor, Page Posts, App Dashboard, and Automated Rules.

 Measure & Report

 The next section of the main menu is Measure & Report.
-From this page, you can explore Ads Reporting, Custom Conversions, and Analytics to find out how your Facebook marketing ads are performing.
+This is the key analytics area for measuring the performance of your Facebook marketing ads.
+From this section of the site, you can explore Ads Report, Custom Conversions, and Analytics.

 The assets section of the Facebook Ads Manager is rather self-explanatory.
 Here you’ll find your material in terms of audiences, images, pixels, product catalogs, offline events, and videos.